FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_keys_concepts.md

 - Agree on and establish encryption to protect future communication.
 - Authenticate the user and determine if access to the server should be granted.

-If you are already familiar with SSH concepts are ready for details on configuring the CFTSSH object, please see <a href="../../../c_intro_userinterfaces/web_copilot_ui/cftssl/cftssh" class="MCXref xref">CFTSSH - Security profile</a>.
+If you are already familiar with SSH concepts are ready for details on configuring the CFTSSH object, please see [CFTSSH - Security profile](../../../c_intro_userinterfaces/web_copilot_ui/cftssl/cftssh).

 > **Note**
 >